yeehaa123/elab/CHAT/lab.md

 ## Teaching and training benefits

-The establishment of OverLab as collaborative space allows users to train and learn from each other.
+The establishment of the lab as collaborative space allows users to train and learn from each other.
 This also benefits the development digital humanities' skillset and experimentation for future digital humanities' scholars.
 In addition, the learning-by-doing approach helps